newrelic/sidecar/README.md

 Sidecar is a dynamic service discovery platform requiring no external coordination service.
 It's a peer-to-peer system that uses a gossip protocol for all communication between hosts.
 Sidecar health checks local services and announces them to peer systems.
 It's Docker-native so your containerized applications work out of the box.
+It's designed to be **A**vailable, **P**artition tolerant, and eventually consistent—where "eventually" is a very short timewindow on the matter of a few seconds.

 Sidecar is part of a small ecosystem of tools.
 It can stand entirely alone or can also leverage: